osamaalmughanni/Kumiko/Kumiko/eula.md

 ## Governing Law

-This EULA shall be governed by and construed in accordance with the laws of [Your Country/State], without regard to its conflict of laws provisions.
-Any dispute arising out of or in connection with this EULA shall be exclusively resolved in the courts located in [Your Country/State].
+This EULA shall be governed by and construed in accordance with the laws of Austria/Vienna, without regard to its conflict of laws provisions.
+Any dispute arising out of or in connection with this EULA shall be exclusively resolved in the courts located in Austria/Vienna.

 ## Entire Agreement